ZeroPoint cheat sheet: Eggs

 What can I add to my eggs that won’t add any Points?

-Flavour up your eggs without using any of your Points by experimenting with hot sauces, salsas, soy sauce, spices, dried and fresh herbs or non-starchy vegetables.
-Use leftover grilled, roasted, or steamed non-starchy vegetables as ZeroPoint omelette fillings or scrambled-egg mix-ins.
+Flavour up your eggs without using any of your Points by experimenting with hot sauces, salsas, soy sauce, spices, dried and fresh herbs or vegetables.
+Use leftover grilled, roasted, or steamed vegetables as ZeroPoint omelette fillings or scrambled-egg mix-ins.

 Any other egg-related tips?